jxxcarlson/elm-command-interpreter/README.md

 ### Addendum

-There are two branches of interest in this project
+There are two branches of interest in this project besides `master`.

 - original
 - stack